Ravens, Texans and Lions show early playoff promise

 (Reuters) - The Baltimore Ravens, Houston Texans and Detroit Lions missed the playoffs last season but on Sunday they looked serious about crashing the next postseason party as they all improved to 3-1.

-Among the other games, Green Bay Packers quarterback Aaron Rodgers and Indianapolis Colts signal caller Andrew Luck each threw four touchdown passes in wins over division rivals, while the Philadelphia Eagles suffered their first loss of the season.
+Among the early other games, Green Bay Packers quarterback Aaron Rodgers and Indianapolis Colts signal caller Andrew Luck each threw four touchdown passes in wins over key division rivals.

-The Miami Dolphins obliterated the winless Oakland Raiders 38-14 at London’s Wembley Stadium in the first of three NFL games to be played in Britain this season.
+The Miami Dolphins obliterated the winless Oakland Raiders 38-14 at London’s Wembley Stadium in the first of three NFL games that will be played in Britain this season.

 The Raiders opened the scoring less than six minutes after the opening kickoff but then surrendered 38 consecutive points to a Dolphins team that played the inaugural International Series matchup in 2007 at Wembley.

-Philadelphia, the only one of the NFL’s three undefeated teams in action this week, led the San Francisco 49ers by 11 points midway through the second quarter but went scoreless the rest of the way in a 26-21 road loss.

-The visiting Eagles threatened to pull ahead in the final two minutes but a pass from Nick Foles to Jeremy Maclin at the back of the end zone was incomplete.

-In Houston, former first-round draft pick J.J.
-Watt turned the game in the Texans’ favor when he returned an interception 80 yards for a touchdown that gave his team the lead on the way to a 23-17 win over the Buffalo Bills.
+In Houston, former first round draft pick J.J.
+Watt turned the game in the Texans favor when he returned an interception 80 yards for a touchdown that gave his team the lead en route to a 23-17 win over the Buffalo Bills.

-“The way the stadium explodes, the way it changed momentum ... that’s a game-changing type play,” said Watt.
-“It was really cool.
-(It) was special.
-That’s what you live for.
-That’s why you play this game, for moments like that.”

-The retooled Texans are looking to follow in the footsteps of the 2012 Colts and 2013 Kansas City Chiefs as they try to go from the NFL’s worst overall to the playoffs the next season.
+The retooled Texans are looking to follow in the footsteps of the 2012 Colts and 2013 Kansas City Chiefs as they try to go from worst overall to the playoffs.

-Matthew Stafford had two touchdown passes and ran in another as the visiting Lions, who have missed the playoffs in each of the last two seasons, beat the hosting New York Jets 24-17.
+Matthew Stafford had two touchdown passes and ran in another as the visiting Lions, who have missed the playoffs in each of the last two seasons, beat the host New York Jets 24-17.

 Stafford gave the Lions a lead they would never relinquish when he connected with Jeremy Ross on a 59-yard play just past the midway mark of the second quarter for a 10-3 lead.